animeshsingh75/Real-Life-Project/README.md

 [https://github.com/animeshsingh75/Real-Life-Project/tree/master/Chatbote](https://github.com/animeshsingh75/Real-Life-Project/tree/master/Chatbot)
 <br/>

 2.Chatlist-:This project is the basic simulation of how the insertion and deletion of messages works in a messaging app.
-It is implemented using LRU Cache. https://github.com/animeshsingh75/Real-Life-Project/tree/master/Chatlist<br/>
+It is implemented using LRU Cache.<br/>
+https://github.com/animeshsingh75/Real-Life-Project/tree/master/Chatlist<br/>

 3.Contact List-:This project is the implementation of a contact list present in our phones.So the operation it performs are insertion/deletion and searching of data.
-It also shows the real life application of tries. https://github.com/animeshsingh75/Real-Life-Project/tree/master/Contact%20List<br/>
+It also shows the real life application of tries.<br/>
+https://github.com/animeshsingh75/Real-Life-Project/tree/master/Contact%20List<br/>

 4.Covid Fighter-:
-It is a flappy bird type of game.In which we have have escape the enemy and reach the finish line.It is only implemented using arrays.Go ahead and try to beat the virus. https://github.com/animeshsingh75/Real-Life-Project/tree/master/Covid%20Fighter<br/>
+It is a flappy bird type of game.In which we have have escape the enemy and reach the finish line.It is only implemented using arrays.Go ahead and try to beat the virus.<br/>
+https://github.com/animeshsingh75/Real-Life-Project/tree/master/Covid%20Fighter<br/>

 5.File Zipper-:
-This project is based on a very popular compression technique,i.e, Huffman Encoding which is implemented using Greedy algorithm.In this project project you you enter a txt file and encode the file to reduce the size of the file.It also calculates the compression ratio of normal to encode file. https://github.com/animeshsingh75/Real-Life-Project/tree/master/File%20Zipper<br/>
+This project is based on a very popular compression technique,i.e, Huffman Encoding which is implemented using Greedy algorithm.In this project project you you enter a txt file and encode the file to reduce the size of the file.It also calculates the compression ratio of normal to encode file.<br/>
+https://github.com/animeshsingh75/Real-Life-Project/tree/master/File%20Zipper<br/>

 6.Frog Jump-: